rali7196/OS/src/docs/hw1.md

 ## Question 5

 The bootloader transfers control to the operating system when it calls the load\_kernel branch.
 What this branch does is it loads the kernel and its various sectors until it is done loading.
-Then, it jump s to the starting of the sector, which seems to be 0x2000.
+Then, it jumps to the starting of the sector, which is calculated using the instruction %es:8(%si) and then is moved into the ebx register.
+Then, it issues the load sector command by moving the value 0x2000 into the ax register.

 ## Question 6
 ### Part A